In my kitchen

 Donate

-Love recipes without pop-ups?
-Me too!
-But running this ad-free, pop-up-free kitchen costs over $500 a year.
-If my recipes have ever saved your dinner party, impressed your in-laws, or just filled your home with the smell of freshly baked bread, consider tossing a little dough my way!
-Every bit helps keep "Feeding a Crowd" alive and delicious.
+Running this ad-free, pop-up-free kitchen comes with costs, but sharing my passion for food and recipes with you is always worth it.
+If my creations have ever rescued your dinner party, wowed your in-laws, or filled your home with the comforting aroma of freshly baked bread, meals, and treats, consider tossing a little dough my way.
+Every contribution helps keep "Feeding a Crowd" alive, thriving, and delicious!

 Enjoy!